Quebec City Bucket List: Top Tourist Spots and Best Places to Visit in Quebec City

 The museum lives to collect, study, preserve, and present material objects that illuminate the human history of Canada and the cultural diversity of its people.
 For many reasons, including this, the Canadian Museum of History is the most visited in the country.

-Find out what life’s like under the sea
+Find out what life’s like under the sea.

 The Aquarium of Quebec is a public aquarium where over 10,000 animals of over 300 species reside and multiply.
-This aquarium is 4- acre large and is a member of the Canadian Association of Zoos and Aquariums (CAZA).
+This aquarium is 4- acres large and is a member of the Canadian Association of Zoos and Aquariums (CAZA).

 If you want to see Nemo, flounder, and their friends of varying sizes and colors, Canada will make your marine-rich dreams come true.

 Mount Caubvick or Mont D’Iberville is the highest peak in mainland Canada as it stands at 33 ft.
 Hikers of the summit will learn about the Inuit culture and the lush wonders of Quebec.

 The peak has prominent features such as steep valleys and rough ridges.
 Go forth and enjoy the unique adventure!